Do you need these steps?

 - Moved to System Settings or System Preferences: Custom desktop pictures, language settings, and location settings.
 If the Mac is using macOS Ventura, known Wi-Fi networks are also moved.

 - Moved to your home folder: Documents and other files from your home directory.
 And photos, which you can add to the Photos app manually, or let Photos search your Mac for photos to import.

 - Moved to the Shared folder of your home folder: Non-system files and documents from the system disk (typically the C drive) and other available disks.
 Requires using Migration Assistant while logged in to your PC as an administrator.

 If the transfer isn't successful

-If you installed antivirus software, firewall software, or VPN software on your Mac or PC, turn off that software before using Migration Assistant.
+If you've installed antivirus software, firewall software or VPN software on your Mac or PC, turn off that software before using Migration Assistant.

-You can also use the check disk (chkdsk) utility on your PC to check for issues that might prevent successful migration of your data:
+You can also use the check disk (chkdsk) utility on your PC to check for issues that may prevent successful migration of your data:

 - Right-click the Start button, then click Run.

 - At the prompt, type